tomfieber/tomfieber/README.md

 ## 🔭 Current Projects
 I'm working on a couple of tools to help with pentest reporting:
-- A tool to parse `nmap` output, consolidate hostnames by IP address, and count the total number of listening services by port across all hosts.
+- An appendix generator that takes in multiple nmap XML and dehashed json files and exports tables of IP-Hostname mapping, listening services, and breached credentials tables.
-- Another tool to parse Dehashed output (breached credentials) and organize usernames, passwords, hashes, and breach information under each affected user.
+- A tool to automate some of the repetetive enumeration for every engagement (i.e., hostname enumeration and breach searching)

 ## ⚡️ Current Learning
-I'm currently working on getting better at Web Application Testing and Security.
+I'm currently working on getting better at Web Application Testing and Security, as well as Python development.
 Hopefully more tools to follow in that space.